 Since the pandemic hit, remote working has rocketed, meaning that financial services organisations need controls in place to protect against the risk of fraud.

-Remote working also provides the opportunity to save money by spend less on fixed overheads.
-That and the success of the lengthy, real-time experiment that was full remote working during the pandemic, makes it likely that remote working will feature, at least in part, in the futures of most financial services staff.
+Remote working also provides the opportunity to save money by spending less on fixed overheads.
+That and the success of the lengthy, real-time experiment that was full remote working during the pandemic makes it likely that remote working will feature, at least in part, in the futures of most financial services staff.

 Financial services organisations are now looking to strengthen their remote work infrastructures through fraud prevention strategies.